Gradient Span Algorithms Make Predictable Progress in High Dimension: A discussion of the dimensional scaling

 \section{A discussion of the dimensional scaling}

 Readers unfamiliar with the \(\frac1\dims\) scaling of the covariance in \eqref{eq: canonical parametrization} might hypothesize that this reduction of the variance simply collapses the random function \(\rf_\dims\) to the mean \(\mu\) in the asymptotic limit.
 Since asymptotically deterministic behavior would then follow trivially, it is important to understand why this is not the case.
-The reader familiar with spin glasses will likely be satisfied by the explanation that we essentially consider \(\rf_\dims = \frac{H_\dims}\dims\) for a Hamiltonian \(H_\dims\) whose variance scales with \(\dims\).
-Therefore the variance of \(\rf_\dims\) should scale with \(\frac1\dims\).
-In the following we thus assume the reader to be unfamiliar with spin glasses.

 To simplify the argument consider a stationary isotropic GRF, i.e. \(\rf_\dims\sim\normal(\mu,\ikernel)\), the arguments work similarly for any (non-stationary) isotropic GRF.
 For any \emph{fixed} parameter \(x\) we have \(\rf_\dims(\param)\sim\normal(\mu, \frac1\dims\ikernel(0))\), so the function value \(\rf_\dims(\param)\) indeed collapses exponentially fast to the mean by a standard Chernoff-bound